List of NCIS characters: Dr. Donald "Ducky" Mallard

+etymology, archeology, sociology, fluviomorphology, hymenopterology, and ornithology.
+In the season 9 episode "Thirst", he dates a woman he met online, but it ends badly.

 While walking on a beach, Ducky suffers a heart attack in the season nine finale, "Till Death Do Us Part," after hearing about the bomb blast at NCIS headquarters and then is seen lying motionless.
 In the season ten premiere "Extreme Prejudice," it is shown that he had survived the condition and receiving treatment after being found on the beach.
 Under reduced workload, he returns to work alongside the team.
 From this he is seen to push Jimmy into being more confident and to be ready to take his place.

 In "Twofer," Ducky learns that his alma mater, the University of Edinburgh, wants to present him with an honorary doctor of Humane Letters, which he receives in "Exit Strategy."

 In season 15, Ducky takes a sabbatical from NCIS to teach at John Jay College of Criminal Justice, leaving Dr. Palmer in charge in his absence.
 His visiting professorship ends in early season 16 and he proceeds to embark on a book tour after publishing a book about the various cases he had worked on over his long career as a medical examiner (both at and prior to NCIS).
 Ducky announces his official retirement from the Naval Criminal Investigative Service in "Bears and Cubs."
 In "Silent Service," he accepts an offer from Gibbs and Vance of a part-time position as NCIS historian, since it will allow him to come and go as he pleases and still assist the team's investigations.

 When Special Agent Caitlin Todd asked Gibbs "What did Ducky look like when he was younger?" he replied, "Illya Kuryakin"—the Russian U.N.C.L.E. agent played by McCallum in the 1960s television show The Man from U.N.C.L.E.
 In the episode "Hung Out to Dry," it is revealed that he has a nephew, though no further information follows.

 Until season 15, David McCallum had appeared in every episode of NCIS except "Legend Part II."

+David McCallum died on September 25, 2023, six days after his 90th birthday.
+McCallum's death eventually led to Ducky dying in his sleep in the second episode of Season 21, dedicated to McCallum/Ducky "The Stories We Leave Behind".
+Despite this, McCallum remains in the opening credits in the first two Season 21 episodes.